w41ter/sekas/docs/design.md

 Group 0 is called the **Root Group**, which is responsible for balancing, schema maintenance, and providing routing information.

 Apart from the root, the storage part of the sekas server is called **Node**.
-Node is responsible for data access, log replication and shard migration.
+Node is responsible for data access, log replication and shard moving.
 (A shard is the smallest granularity of data and will be introduced later.)

-In addition, node is also responsible for providing group-level scheduling, including automatic maintaining num of replicas, automatic replace bad replicas, and replica migration between servers.
+In addition, node is also responsible for providing group-level scheduling, including automatic maintaining num of replicas, automatic replace bad replicas, and replica moving between servers.

 ## Data organization